James Griffin (Australian politician): Political career

+Griffin was reported as a potential NSW Opposition Leader following the Coalition election loss in March 2023.

 Identified as a rising star in the NSW Parliamentary Liberal Party, Griffin was appointed a Member of the Legislation Review Committee in June 2017, and subsequently appointed Chair of the same committee in November 2017.
 The Legislation Review Committee reviews all Bills introduced into Parliament and reports on the impact of these Bills on personal rights and liberties.

 In September 2018 Griffin was elected Chairman of the NSW Parliamentary Committee on Environment and Planning.
 The Committee tabled the Land Release and Housing Supply in NSW report in October 2018.

+Griffin has been a staunch supporter of reforms to curb problematic gambling in the state.

+As Parliamentary Secretary for Veterans, Griffin co-authored and launched the state's first ever comprehensive Veterans Strategy.

+As Minister for Environment and Heritage, Griffin oversaw the largest single land acquisition for national park expansion in New South Wales history with the purchase of Thurloo Downs, a 437,394-hectare outback property near the Queensland border.
+This ecologically significant region is home to more than 50 threatened species and contains diverse desert landscapes.
+The acquisition reflected Griffin’s broader strategy to enhance biodiversity protection, build climate resilience, and support joint land management with Traditional Owners—cementing his leadership in forward-looking conservation policy.

+Other reforms during his time as Minister for Environment and Heritage include: